apache/spark/docs/sql-ref-syntax-aux-conf-mgmt-set-timezone.md

 * **interval_literal**

-    The [interval literal](sql-ref-literals.html#interval-literal) represents the displacement of time zone to the 'UTC'.
+    The [interval literal](sql-ref-literals.html#interval-literal) represents the difference between the session time zone to the 'UTC'.
 It must be in the range of [-18, 18] hours and max to second precision, e.g. `INTERVAL 2 HOURS 30 MINITUES` or `INTERVAL '15:40:32' HOUR TO SECOND`.

 ### Examples